 You’ll need something warm to go over the top of your other layers (but not so warm that you start sweating).
 Jackets are sweet for that and lightweight fleece makes for good clothes for camping because it’s comfy and breathable (and warm).

-It’s strongly recommended that you always wear long pants when camping because of mosquitoes and brambles and other bastards.
+It’s strongly recommended that you always wear long pants, like harem pants, when camping because of mosquitoes and brambles and other bastards.

 I agree… mostly.
 I would still suggest taking some shorts because sometimes it’s hot and humid, and I don’t want to wear long pants, you’re not my mum.
 Besides, you’ll get used to the mozzies and brambles and other bastards pretty quickly.

 But yep, you’ll definitely also be wanting some long pants for all your adventuring needs.
 A tough pair of pants with plenty of pockets work great, and if they just happened to convert into shorts, then that would be bloody beautiful.
-How about the Craghoppers Convertible Trousers – they’re kind of amazing.
+How about the Craghoppers Convertible Trousers – they’re kind of amazing and awesome for a clothes camping checklist, backpacking adventures, or life.

 We might be legendary outdoor explorers but that doesn’t mean our camping packing list has to be all ‘no-fun allowed’.